switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 each fire was captured seperately and only make a new record when it changed - I didn't want storage costs to blow out by storing the same data everytime it was fetched.

-To do this the Cloud Function split the data up into each fire and generated an md5 hash of the GeoJSON for that fire.
+To do this the Cloud Function splits the data up into each fire and generates an md5 hash of the GeoJSON for that fire.
 The GeoJSON for each individual fire and its md5 hash we then written directly to [Cloud Storage][5] using the [python client][6].
-The next time the GeoJSON is fetched the hash of the latest data can be compared with that in storage to determine if the fire has changed, if it has we write the new data and update the hash.
+The next time the GeoJSON is fetched the hash of the latest data is compared with that in storage to determine if the fire has changed, if it has we write the new data and update the hash.

 {{< image